What is the invoicing process? 9 steps to get paid faster

 Frequent invoicing gets money into your account faster.
 The longer you wait to send a bill, the longer you wait to get paid.

-Many businesses only invoice once a month, but that creates problems:
+Many businesses invoice once a month, but more frequent billing offers advantages:

-- Slow sending and slow paying: A bad combination for cash flow, with the Federation of Small Businesses reporting that more than half of small businesses suffer from late payments that jeopardise their cash flow.
+The Federation of Small Businesses reports that more than half of small businesses experience late payments that affect their cash flow.

 Consider billing weekly instead.
 Or, if you do lots of odd jobs, send invoices as soon as the work is done.
 It gets your customers on the clock sooner and keeps money flowing more consistently.